matrix-org/matrix-synapse-saml-mozilla/README.md

 Synapse allows SAML mapping providers to specify custom configuration through the `saml2_config.user_mapping_provider.config` option.

-The options supported by this provider are currently:
+There are no options currently supported by this provider.

-* `mxid_source_attribute` - The SAML attribute (after mapping via the attribute maps) to use to derive the Matrix ID from. 'uid' by default.

 ## Development and Testing